-We’re here to help trans and gender diverse (TGD) people take control of their health.
+We’re here to help trans and gender diverse people take control of their health.

 The umbrella term ‘trans and gender diverse’ describes a population of people whose gender is different to what was presumed for them at birth.

-We recognise and celebrate the diversity of the TGD experience, so when we use the term ‘trans and gender diverse’, ‘trans’ and ‘transgender’ we mean all people who are not cisgender.
-Cisgender is a term used to describe people whose gender is the same as that was presumed for them at birth (male or female).
-‘Cis’ is a Latin term meaning ‘on the same side as’.
+We recognise and celebrate the diversity of the trans experience, so when we use the terms ‘trans and gender diverse’, ‘trans’ and ‘transgender’ we mean all people who are not cisgender, this includes those with binary and/or non-binary genders.

 We offer and refer to a range of trans-affirming resources, programs and services delivered by caring people who genuinely understand the health issues affecting trans people.